About to take the NGN and are looking for some tips to ace the exam? Continue reading for guidance on how to study for

 We don’t necessarily recommend doing all your studying in two weeks.
-If you do find yourself in a situation where that is all the time you have, it is definitely possible to pass the NCLEX with only two weeks of studying.
+If you do find yourself in a situation where that is all the time you have, it is definitely possible to pass the NGN with only two weeks of studying.

 Regardless of which path you go down, the next generation NCLEX is the final major step in achieving your goals and becoming a practicing nurse.
 Pay attention in classes, take prep courses and online practice tests, and follow our study tips to make sure you do your best and show off all your hard work and skills on the test.